Freshwater Aquariums For Dummies Cheat Sheet

 What to Look for When Buying Freshwater Fish

-Buying fish for your freshwater aquarium is opportunity for a fun trip to the pet store.
+Buying fish for your freshwater aquarium is opportunity for a fun trip to the pet store, or an exciting search on the Internet.
 As you choose fish to take home, look at the physical characteristics in the following list to determine whether a fish is in good health:

-Body color is rich, not faded or dull.
-The color should be complete and not missing in any areas.
+- Body color is rich, not faded or dull.
+The color should be complete and not missing in any areas for that species.

-Fins are long and flowing or short and erect.
+- Fins are long and flowing or short and erect for that species.
 The fish should not have any ragged, torn, or missing fins.

-The stomach is well rounded, not sunken or concave.
+- The stomach is well rounded for the species, not sunken or concave.

 What You Need to Set Up a Freshwater Aquarium System

 When you decide to set up a freshwater aquarium, you commit to getting a number of items aside from the fish.
 You need equipment and supplies to help keep the aquarium environment healthy for your fish.
-Use the following list as a shopping list when you head out to get your tank:
+Use the following shopping list to consider when you head out to get your basic freshwater tank:

 Common Freshwater Fish Medications

-Sometimes, your freshwater fish get sick.
-If you notice signs of illness, try the following remedies — most of them applications you use in the whole tank — to treat your sick fish:
+Sometimes your freshwater fish get sick.
+If you notice signs of illness, try the following remedies — most of them are applications you use in the whole tank — to treat your sick fish.

 Characteristics of Good Fish Dealers

-As you shop for the tenants of your freshwater — or saltwater — aquarium, look for a fish dealer who sells healthy fish and can offer information and assistance when you need it.
-A good fish dealer has the characteristics in the following list:
+As you shop for your aquarium’s tenants, look for a fish dealer who sells healthy fish and can offer information and assistance when you need it.
+A good fish dealer has the following characteristics:

-Friendly, helpful, knowledgeable staff who answer your questions, go out of their way to help, and are familiar with equipment, putting together systems, and needs of each fish.
+- Friendly, helpful, knowledgeable staff who answer your questions, who go out of their way to help, and who are familiar with equipment, system assembly, and needs of each fish

-Autopsies of dead fish to help determine cause of death, and medication adivce to prevent the need for autopsies.
+- Autopsies of dead fish to help determine cause of death and medication advice to prevent the need for autopsies